louiec3/louiec3/README.md

 ## **About Me**

-Hi my name is Louis Cundari III I am a student at the University of Connecticut studying Computer Science with a concentration in Computational Data Analytics.
+Hi my name is Louis Cundari III, I am a student at the University of Connecticut studying Computer Science with a concentration in Computational Data Analytics.

 I’m interested in all things technology and space and looking to collaborate on data-oriented Python projects.